-If your goal is to pay down your mortgage faster, you'll want to know the details in your prepayment clause.
+If your goal is to pay down your mortgage faster, or if you are thinking of breaking your mortgage early by selling your property, you'll want to know the details in your prepayment clause.
 This might be a paragraph of text in your mortgage agreement, or it could be abbreviated as a pair of numbers (10/20 or 20/20).
 Either way, it tells you how much extra you can pay on your mortgage without incurring penalties.
-These additional payments go directly to your principal mortgage amount, so they decrease the amount of time you will have your mortgage (the amortization) as well as saving you interest payments over time.
+Additional payments go directly to your principal mortgage amount, so they decrease the amount of time you will have your mortgage (the amortization) as well as saving you interest payments over time.

 There are 2 ways you can pre-pay your mortgage: